jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-in installed software because, although those could be a result of insecure defaults, system admins can get quite creative sometimes.Figure 10\.
+in installed software because, although those could be a result of insecure defaults, system admins can get quite creative sometimes.
+10
+We should stop watching those Mission: Impossible movies during DBIR writing season.
+2024 DBIR Results and analysis
+Figure 10\.
 Action varieties in selected supply chain interconnection breaches
+(n\=1,075\)
+Figure 10 shows the breakdown
+of VERIS actions in the supply chain metric and, as expected, it is driven by Exploit vuln, which ushers Ransomware and Extortion attacks into organizations.
+This metric ultimately represents a failure of community resilience and recognition of how organizations depend on each other.
+Every time a choice is made on a partner (or software provider) by your organization and it fails you, this metric goes up.
+We recommend that organizations start looking at ways of making better choices so as to not reward the weakest links in the chain.
+In a time where disclosure of breaches is becoming mandatory, we might finally have the tools and information to help measure the security effectiveness of our prospective partners.
+We will keep a close watch on this one and seek to improve its definition over time.
+We welcome feedback and suggestions of alternative angles, and we believe the only way through it is to find ways to hold repeat offenders accountable and reward resilient software and services with our business.
+15
-(n\=1,075\)10We should stop watching those Mission: Impossible movies during DBIR writing season.2024 DBIR Results and analysis14VERIS ActorsHey, you, dont skip this section this year!
+Hey, you, dont skip this section this year!
 We know we keep repeating,
 Its always external criminals wanting your money alongside dated pop